Hemorrhoids – Diagnosis, Symptoms, and Treatment

 Hemorrhoids are exceedingly common in the United States and responsible for frequent primary care visits.
-Complicated or severe cares may require referral to a gastroenterologist or rectal surgeon.
+Complicated or severe cases may require referral to a gastroenterologist or rectal surgeon.

 The prevalence of symptomatic hemorrhoids is approximately 4% in the United States.
-Hemorrhoids occurs equally in both sexes and the peak presentation is around age 45-65.
-Symptoms before age 20 are uncommon and the prevalence of disease declines after age 65.
+Hemorrhoids occur equally in both sexes, and the peak presentation is around age 45-65.
+Symptoms before age 20 are uncommon, and the prevalence of disease declines after age 65.

 Signs and Symptoms

-Symptoms of hemorrhoids typically include on or more of the following:
+Symptoms of hemorrhoids typically include one or more of the following:

 - Rectal bleeding